klhuillier/con-error/README.md

 - every root cause of the original ConError is returned exactly once

-For example, if B failed because of two async functions, C and D, the returned array could contain two ConError instances with hierarchies like this:
+For example, if B failed because of two async functions, C and D, the returned array could contain two arrays of error sequences like this:

 ```text
 before: [ A <- [ B <- E, C <- D ] ]